andrewt3000/MachineLearning/neuralNets.md

 if &alpha; is too high, there is no convergance, because it overshoots the local minimum.
 The learning rate is often reduced to a smaller number over time.
 This is often called annealing or decay. (examples: step decay, exponential decay)

-Underfitting - output doesn't fit the training data well.
-Overfitting - output fits training data well, but doesn't work well on validation or test data.

-Regularization - a technique to minimize overfitting.

-L1 regularization uses sum of absolute value of weights.
-L1 can yield sparse outputs.
-L2 regularization uses sum of squared weights.
-L2 can't yield sparse outputs.

-[Dropout](https://www.cs.toronto.edu/~hinton/absps/JMLRdropout.pdf) - a form of regularization.
-"The key idea is to randomly drop units (along with their connections) from the neural network during training."
-Typical hyperparameter value is .5 (50%).
-As dropout value approaches zero, dropout has less effect, as it approaches 1 there are more connections are being zeroed out.
-The remaining active connections are scaled up to compensate for the zeroed out connections.
-Dropout is in implemented in training but not present in inference.

 ### Activation Functions
 Activation function - the "neuron" in the neural network executes an activation function on the sum of the weighted inputs.
 In the neuron metaphor you can assume as the value approaches 1 the neuron is "firing".
 Typical activation functions include sigmoid, tanh, and ReLu.